capjamesg/indieweb-search/README.md

 If you would like to request your site be indexed on indieweb-search.jamesg.blog, please create an issue on this project.

 Only contributors to the IndieWeb wiki will be considered at this stage due to the limited compute resources available for this project.

+## Contributing

+Feel free to contribute to this project no matter how much background you have in search.

+Some things that need worked on are:

+- Using MD5 hashes to remove duplicate documents.
+- Handling read timeouts.
+- Testing as many queries as possible on the live search engine to identify opportunities for improvements (note: the live search engine not yet ready to test for this purpose).

 ## License